hpgem/nanomesh/paper/paper.md

 # Acknowledgements

-We acknowledge contributions from Jaap van der Vegt, Matthias Schlottbom and Willem Vos for scientific input and helpful discussions guiding the deveopment of Nanomesh.
+We acknowledge contributions from Jaap van der Vegt, Matthias Schlottbom and Willem Vos for scientific input and helpful discussions guiding the development of Nanomesh.

 # References